moleculeprotocol/IPNFT/README.md

 - Set a moderator address that's going to be enabled to issue and revoke mintpasses (only needed for "real" deployments)

 You can place required env vars in your `.env` file and run `source .env` to get them into your current terminal session or provide them when invoking the command.

+### Deployment scripts

+- a fresh, proxied deployment can be created by `forge script script/IPNFT.sol`
+- to rollout a new upgrade on a live network without calling the proxy's upgrade function, you can use `forge script script/UpgradeImplementation.s.sol:DeployImplementation` and invoke the upgrade function manually (e.g. from your multisig)
+- for the "real" thing you'll need to add `--rpc-url` and `--private-key` and finally `--broadcast` params .

 ### Deploy for local development